LorraineDamiens/P3_customer-frontend/README.md

 ## Description

 This project is for the customer interface.
 It's an react built app with some specific folders (components, reducers and images).

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need node and npm installed globally on your machine.

+Requirements:

+Node: 12.13.0,
+npm: 6.12.0

 Installation:

 `npm install`

 To Start Server:

 `npm start`

 To Visit App: